neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 NekRS is a spectral element code, which means that the solution in each element is represented as an $N$-th order Lagrange polynomial (in each direction).
-An illustration for a 5th-order NekRS solution is shown in [gll] for a 2-D element.
+An illustration for a 5th-order NekRS solution is shown in [gll_mesh] for a 2-D element.
 Each red dot is a node ([!ac](GLL) quadrature).
 When you create a mesh for NekRS, you do not see these [!ac](GLL) points in your starting Exodus/Gmsh mesh.
 Instead, they will be created when you launch NekRS (in other words, you do not need to create unique meshes if you want